HermesPasser/halloween-adventure/README.md

 # Harker
-A simple Interactive Fiction that adapts the first chapter of Bram Stoker's Dracula.
+A simple Interactive Fiction that adapts with a twist the first chapter of Bram Stoker's Dracula.
 The game is in portuguese.

 # Requirements
  - Python 3.7.1